learn-academy-2024-alpha/rails-api-team-sarah/README.md

 ### Create

-- controller - active record query to create a students, rendered json, added strong params method
+- controller - active record query to create a student, rendered json, added strong params method
 - checked in Postman, create in Postman: body tab, raw radio button, JSON in the dropdown

 ### Update

-- controller
+- controller - active record query to update a student by params, rendered json, added strong params method
+- checked in Postman, create in Postman: body tab, raw radio button, JSON in the dropdown

 ### Destroy